mosets/docs/configuration.md

  ### Allow listings submission in root
  If you allow listings submission in root, your users will be able to submit listings through Index page.

+ ### Show 'Add Listing' link
+  Configure when to show the 'Add your listing here' link in front-end.

+  `Never`: The link will never be shown.
+Select this if you don't intend to allow users to register and submit listings.

+  `All the time`: The link will be shown all the time, unless a category has explicitly set not to allow listing submission.
+Select this if you want to encourage your users to submit listings to your directory.

+  `Only when user has permission`: The link will only be shown when a user has permission to do so and the category allows listing submission.

  ### Allow changing of category in Add Listing
  Set this parameter to `Yes` to allow changing of category when users add listings.
 Otherwise, listing added will be assigned to the category from where your users click the "Add your listing here" link.